milaboratory/mixcr/doc/assemble.rst

     mixcr assemble [options] -a alignments.vdjca output.clna

-the latter command outputs result in a "clones & alignments" format, allowing subsequent :ref:`contig assembly <ref-assembleContigs>` and other actions requiring clone to alignment mapping (e.g. ).
+the latter command outputs result in a "clones & alignments" format, allowing subsequent :ref:`contig assembly <ref-assembleContigs>` and other actions requiring clone to alignment mapping.

 The following flowchart shows the pipeline of ``assemble``: